 TEE Discrete Mathematics

 higher).
-Please note that there will be a delay in validating your enrolment in SCOM1101 after you have enrolled in MATH1720.
+Please note that there will be a delay in validating your enrollment in SCOM1101 after you have enrolled in MATH 1720.

 - SCIE1103 Science, Society and Communication

 - Contact hours